oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

             Refer to [tags](knobs_tag.md) for details.
  - `--dtag={nchw [default], ...}` -- physical dst memory layout.
             Refer to [tags](knobs_tag.md) for details.
- - `--attr-oscale=STRING` -- output scale primitive attribute.
-No oscale is set by default.
-See `--def-scales` for additional specific reorder mechanics and refer to [attributes](knobs_attr.md) for details.
+ - `--attr-scales=STRING` -- per argument scales primitive attribute.
+No
+            scales are set by default.
+See `--def-scales` for additional reorder specific mechanics and refer to [attributes](knobs_attr.md) for details.
  - `--attr-zero-points=STRING` -- zero points primitive attribute.
 No zero
             points are set by default.
 Refer to [attributes](knobs_attr.md) for details.